The Palace of Versailles is the World’s largest Royal domain – a space for Royals to stay.

 Love for Palace of Versailles returns

-He also completed the work on Royal Opera House.
+He also completed the work on the Royal Opera House.
 It was also during his reign that Mozart played at this Opera house as a child prodigy.

 Palace of Versailles gets its last King